Date of Award

 The fourth chapter describes the synthesis and development of an adamantane-platinum conjugate (analog of carboplatin) hosted in beta-cyclodextrin.
 This inclusion complex formed by betaCD and the adamantane-platinum conjugate exhibited higher cytotoxicity towards neurobalstoma (SK-N-SH) cells than carboplatin.
 This approach provides versatility for enhancing drug properties via structural modification and targeted delivery using protein&ndashdrug conjugates

 Prashar, Deepali, "Covalent Modification that Enhances Protein Properties and Functions and Folds Random Coil into Alpha-Helix" (2012).
 Chemistry - Dissertations.
-Paper 191.
+191.